Quickstart: Monitor your first metric by using the web portal

 String.
 When this column isn't set, the timestamp is set as the start time of each ingestion period.
 Format the timestamp as follows:

 - Dimension (optional): A dimension is one or more categorical values.
-The combination of those values identifies a particular univariate time series (for example, country, language, and tenant).
+The combination of those values identifies a particular univariate time series (for example, country/region, language, and tenant).
 The dimension columns can be of any data type.
 Be cautious when working with large volumes of columns and values, to prevent excessive numbers of dimensions from being processed.

 If you're using data sources such as Azure Data Lake Storage or Azure Blob Storage, you can aggregate your data to align with your expected metrics schema.
 This is because these data sources use a file as metrics input.